rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3-the-pipelines.md

 ### Pipelines
 Split into 2 groups within your team.
-Choose you own adventure !
+Choose you own adventure!
 Each group will get to perform similar tasks:

 🐈‍⬛ `Jenkins Group` 🐈‍⬛
 - we need to fork PetBattle (clone from GitHub and push to GitLab)